Georges Surdez

-Georges Arthur Surdez (1900–1949) was a writer of adventure stories.
+Georges Arthur Surdez (1900–1949) was a Swiss writer of adventure stories.
 He invented the term "Russian Roulette" in a story of the same name published in Collier's magazine.

 Biography

 Surdez was born in Bienne, Switzerland, of French descent.
 Surdez's family emigrated to America when Surdez was aged thirteen; he went to school in New York.
 Surdez spent several years living in the French colonies in North Africa and Central Africa.
 In 1920 Surdez returned to the United States and remained in the country for most of his life.

-Writing Career
+Writing career

 Surdez specialised in writing fiction about the French Foreign Legion.
 Surdez researched the Foreign Legion in detail, and once visited the organization's training camp at Sidi Bel Abbès, Algeria to gather information about the Legion.
 He was a regular contributor to Adventure, with over 100 stories appearing.
 Surdez's work also appeared in other magazines, including Argosy, Blue Book, Short Stories and Collier's.